silicon-heaven/shv-doc/src/rpcmethods/login.md

 authentication.
 The client must send an `:oauth2` request first.
 The broker should respond with a *Map* whose fields are the names of supported *OAuth2* providers identifiers and values are the generated URLs that the client should point its *User-Agent* to, to complete the authentication mechanism.
+It is the client's responsibility to add a `redirect_uri` query param to the URL if needed.

 ```cpon
 <= <"id": 1>i{
     2: {